How to inclusively shape your organization’s voice

 Defining your nonprofit’s tone and style helps you make communications decisions and express your brand consistently, intentionally, and uniquely.

-Whether you call it a personality, flavor, voice, or something entirely different, adding a few key discussion points around inclusivity and equity to the process of developing this tool is important.
-It’ll lead to a personality that staff who value equity and inclusion are excited to rally around, feel comfortable embodying, and trust as a representation of your organization and the world you all are working toward.
+Whether you call it a personality, flavor, voice, or something entirely different, make inclusivity and equity central to your process of developing this tool.
+When you create and implement an inclusive and equitable process, you will be better equipped to generate an equitable and inclusive outcome–in this case, a personality that staff were centered in creating, feel comfortable embodying, are inspired to rally around, and trust as an authentic representation of your organization and the world you all are working toward.
 Here are a few conversation starters.

 Are we representing any stereotypes?
 Playing into them?
 Disrupting them?